The Doman Method for Teaching Reading during Early Childhood

-They may not understand the meaning of each work at first, but once they store the information, it will not be long before they can designate the corresponding relationships between these words and the world around them.
+Babies may not understand the meaning of each word within the story at first.
+But once they store the information, it won’t be long before designate the corresponding relationships between these words and the world around them.

 Sounds like an incredible task, doesn’t it?
 The most skeptical people will think that this is impossible, because of the custom of teaching the alphabet to children before teaching words.
 And there lies the difference between the Doman method and other strategies, in which abstract knowledge is a starting point for learning, such as letters.

 Doctor Doman’s approach to learning starts from the familiar, what the child knows, and then moves to the abstract.
-This approach takes advantage of children’s learning speed, who are eager to absorb information, knowledge and new things.
+Children are eager to absorb information, knowledge, and new things.
+This approach takes advantage of the child’s learning speed,

 Let’s see what the Doman method specifically entails in order for our children to be able to learn how to read at an early age.